 With a background in psychology, I study how human well-being and mental health can be improved.
 My research follows the paradigm of theoretically based empiricism.
 I have advanced knowledge of quantitative methods, which I use to deepen our understanding of psychopathology, emotion regulation, and the effects of psychological interventions.

 I studied psychology in Potsdam (Germany), Berkeley (USA), Berlin (Germany), and Zurich (Switzerland).
-I defended my doctoral dissertation on the effects and working mechanisms of well-being interventions in March 2020.
+I defended my doctoral dissertation on the effects and working mechanisms of well-being interventions in 2020.

 Currently, I’m a psychotherapist in training at Zentrum für Psychotherapy der Humboldt-Universität zu Berlin and a postdoctoral researcher at Charité Universitätsmedizin Berlin.